pagarevijayy/technologypro-app/README.md

 Demo: [Watch Live](https://www.technologypro.in/)

-## The Blog App
+## The Blog App (Technology Pro)

-A blog app that uses `.mdx` files for content and converts it to blog posts.
+A blog app that uses `.mdx` file for content and converts it to blog post.

 SEO-friendly, feature-rich, mobile-first responsive web app.
 Can be used on production.